 Top

-Medical Malpractice Cases in Union County, Mecklenburg County, and Gaston County
+Experienced Medical Malpractice Law Firm in Mecklenburg and Gaston County

 Our medical malpractice law firm regularly represents individuals who have suffered extensive injuries or have lost a family member due to acts of negligence by a hospital, physician, nurse, anesthesiologist, or other healthcare provider.

-Medical error can result in serious injury or loss of life.
+Medical errors can lead to severe injury or loss of life.
 Some of the most common types of medical malpractice cases include:

 • Birth injury